 Training in research ethics is required for all Gettysburg faculty, students, and administrators who plan to conduct research with human subjects.
-Training is available through CITI Program, and is valid for five years.
+Training is available through CITI Program.
+Please not the expiration date on the certificate.
 If you received human subject’s research training at another institution through another program, within the past three years, please consult with the IRB chair to see if it is comparable to and can substitute for the CITI training.

 - Register to set up a new account.